 Science degree program at Northern

 graduating from NIU, I worked 11 years as a software developer in Kansas City, Missouri, at both Kemper Service

 Company, the transfer agency for Kemper Mutual Funds, and DST Systems, Inc., a record-keeping company for the mutual fund industry.

-At Kemper and DST, I worked as a programmer in COBOL, Assembler, C and
+At Kemper and DST, I developed systems in COBOL, Assembler, C, C++ and CA-IDEAL, and

-spent two years as a technical recruiter in DST's Employment
+spent two years as an upper-level technical recruiter in DST's Employment

-My last two years at DST were spent as a systems programmer.
+My final two years at DST were spent in systems programming.

 and the DST Wind Ensemble, both made up of DST employees, their

-July 2000, I was invited to conduct the DST Wind Ensemble and members
+families and friends.
+I was soon invited to conduct the DST Wind Ensemble and members

 Kansas City Symphony in an outdoor concert inaugurating Kansas City's Avenue of the Arts.